wavefrontHQ/docs/pages/doc/security_policy.md

 You can block applications or services information from specific users so they don't see the data on the application status page, traces browser, application map, or operations dashboards.

-{% include note.html content="Only a Super Admin user or users with **Applications** permission can view, create, and manage a traces security policy. " %}
+{% include note.html content="Only a Super Admin user or users with **Metrics** or **Applications** permission can view, create, and manage a traces security policy. " %}

 ### Sensitive Data Become Invisible

 Data protected by a traces security policy rule can become invisible to users.

 * **Not visible on the Traces Browser**.
 If you are blocked from an application or service, you don't see the respective traces on the traces browser.
 * **Not visible on the Application Status page**.
 You don't see the services that are blocked on this page for the table and grid view.
+* **Not visible on the Service Dashboard**.
+The charts generated on the Service Dashboard does not have any data because the RED metrics related to the application or service are blocked.
 * **Not visible on the Operation Dashboard**.
-The charts generated on the Operations Dashboard does not have any data because the RED metrics related to the application or service are blocked.
+The charts generated on the Operations Dashboard does not have any data because the RED metrics related to the operations of the application or service are blocked.
 * **Not visible on the Application Map**.
 If you are blocked from an application or service, you don't see the respective data on the service map.

 ### Create a Traces Security Policy Rule